 I highly recommend you eat these Spinach and Bacon Stuffed Mushrooms warm…as soon as you can once they are out of the oven.
 Room temperature stuffed mushrooms are not that good, and they do not reheat well.
 The great thing about Spinach and Bacon Stuffed Mushrooms is that you can make the filling ahead, and then stuff and cook them off when needed.
-When I made these for a party, I made the filling about 2 hours ahead, and then stuff them right before I pop them into the oven.
-You don’t need to worry about them sitting for too long, because my friends ate them in record time.
+When I make them for a party, I make the filling about 2 hours ahead, and then stuff them right before I pop them into the oven.
+You don’t need to worry about them sitting for too long, because they are usually gone in minutes.